rancher/elemental-toolkit/docs/content/en/docs/Getting started/install.md

 ### Installation from 3rd party LiveCD or rescue mediums

-The installer can be used to perform installations also from outside the cOS or standard derivative ISOs.
+The installer can be used to perform installations also from outside the Elemental or standard derivative ISOs.

-For instance, it is possible to install cOS (or any derivative) with the installer from another bootable medium, or a rescue mode which is booting from RAM, given there is enough free RAM available.
+For instance, it is possible to install Elemental (or any derivative) with the installer from another bootable medium, or a rescue mode which is booting from RAM, given there is enough free RAM available.

 #### With Docker